analauraarce/heroesAPP/README.md

 ## Description 📑

-This is an application that uses GIPHY API to search for GIFs by typing a word (or words).
-Using this API, the application interfaces with GIPHY, a site with the largest GIF and Sticker library in the world.
+This is an application that shows superheroes cards with informaion about them and their pictures.
+The user can edit this cards, delete them or create new, also can search for a superheroe in this list.

 ## The site is live at
 https://analauraarce.github.io/gifsApplication/